Co-pilot of Yeti Airlines flight had lost husband to an earlier Nepal plane crash

 The co-pilot of the Nepal flight that crashed with 72 people on board had lost her husband in a similar crash in 2006.

-Anju Khatiwada was the co-pilot of the Yeti Airlines flight from capital Kathmandu to the tourist city of Pokhara.
+Anju Khatiwada was the first officer on the Yeti Airlines flight from the capital, Kathmandu, to the tourist city of Pokhara.

-The twin-engine ATR 72 aircraft crash killed 68 including passengers and crew members, with authorities announcing on Monday that hopes of finding any remaining survivors were fading.
+The crash of the twin-engine ATR 72 aircraft killed at least 69 of the 72 passengers and crew on board, with authorities saying the missing three are presumed dead,

-Ms Khatiwada, 44, joined the airline in 2010 following the footsteps of her husband, who died in 2006 while flying the domestic carrier which went down minutes before landing, reported Reuters.
+Ms Khatiwada, 44, joined the airline in 2010 following in the footsteps of her husband, who died in 2006 when his flight for domestic carrier which went down minutes before landing, reported Reuters.

 “Her husband, Dipak Pokhrel, died in 2006 in a crash of a Twin Otter plane of Yeti Airlines in Jumla,” airline spokesperson Sudarshan Bartaula said.
 “She got her pilot training with the money she got from the insurance after her husband’s death.”